-When you put together presentations in a VR design platform like The Wild, you get a very different perspective being in the space versus orbiting a space through a computer screen.
+When you put together presentations in a virtual reality design collaboration platform like The Wild, you get a very different perspective being in the space versus orbiting a space through a computer screen.

 Tell us about your experience using The Wild for a recent project.